unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-2.md

 # Abstract

-This ENSIP extends the `contenthash` field to support two additional content types: data URLs and URIs.
+This ENSIP extends the `contenthash` field to support two additional content types: data URL and URI.

 # Motivation

 The `contenthash` field has become the standard for using ENS names for decentralized websites and dapps.
 With ENSIP-10 and CCIP-Read (EIP-3668), resolving ENS records from L2s and offchain is now possible, reducing the cost of using the `contenthash` field.
-This makes adopting the data URL standard feasible, allowing content like webapps, images, and videos to be stored either onchain or offchain.
+This makes adopting the [data URL](https://datatracker.ietf.org/doc/html/rfc2397) standard feasible, allowing content like webapps, images, and videos to be stored onchain or offchain.
 While ENS names are traditionally linked with decentralization, CCIP-Read has increased their flexibility, enabling use cases like centralized offchain names.
 However, the `contenthash` field still supports only decentralized storage.
 This ENSIP also introduces a new URL content type for the `contenthash` field, allowing browsers to redirect to a standard URI when loading an ENS name.

 # Specification